walid-abouir/acas/README.md

 # Acas-XU

-The AcasEnv class is a custom environment designed to simulate a scenario where two airplanes (ownship and intruder) are flying in a 2D plane.
+This environment is a custom environment designed to simulate a scenario where two airplanes (ownship and intruder) are flying in a 2D plane.
 The goal is to avoid the collision between the airplanes by adjusting the heading of the ownship based on the relative position, speed, and heading of the intruder.